Affiliated Departments or Programs

 - Now It Springs Up, (with Carol Duerksen and Laurie Oswald Robinson), Willowspring Downs, 2007.

 - A Christian View of Hospitality: Expecting Surprises, Herald Press, 1999.

-- articles in various professional and church periodicals.
+- Chapters in theology books and articles in various professional and church periodicals.

 In Addition …

 - Project Associate for The Giving Project for Mennonite Church USA, 1996-2000

 - Youth Pastor, Zion Mennonite Church, Hubbard, Ore., 1989-1996

 - Conference Youth Minister for Pacific Northwest Conference of the Mennonite Church, 1990-1995

 - Speaker at church-wide conventions for Mennonite Church USA and Mennonite Church Canada including Philadelphia ’93, St. Louis ’99, Nashville ’01, Atlanta ’03, Charlotte ’05, San Jose ’07, Pittsburgh ’11 and Kansas City ’15.

 - Playwright for church-wide conventions, including Oregon 91, Wichita 95, Orlando 97, St. Louis 99, Nashville 01, Atlanta 03